nohehf/BuzzerWebApp/README.md

 # Welcome to the BuzzerWebApp!

 **BuzzerWebApp** (temporary name) is a web application which serves as a buzzer (for exemple a quizz game).
 Users (players) just have to log into the website to play, and when one player buzzes the others are notified, can't buzz for a certain time and this **triggers a certain action** (that will be customizable later).
+### You can test it here by logging-in several names: https://buzzerwebapp.herokuapp.com/ (without the discord features)

 # On buzz actions: